Michael-Siglap/michael-batch19/README.md

-# Automations sammples for NUS course!
+# Automation samples for NUS course!
 ## Project #2 on CI/CD

 This repo sets down the following automated actions.